-Cost was very interesting and throughout the range of shoes we noted that prices were set very reasonably and that each shoe model is available at a reasonable cost in terms of solid value for cash.
+The cost was very interesting and throughout the range of shoes, we noted that prices were set very reasonably and that each shoe model is available at a reasonable cost in terms of solid value for cash.

 TIPS FOR LADY RUNNERS